 Check If Your Insurance Covers Legal Fees

-Another caveat enforced by some insurance companies of which you should be aware: no coverage for intentional acts or business websites.
+Another caveat enforced by some insurance companies: No coverage for intentional acts or business websites.

 Many bloggers procure affordable legal insurance through blogging associations.
 If you belong to one, inquire.
 If you don’t belong to one, consider doing so.